hjbdev/gsi-vue/README.md

+> ⚠️ WORK IN PROGRESS.
+NOT FOR PRODUCTION USE YET.

 # A set of Vue 3 composables for CS2's Game State Integration

 This library contains a set of composables to assist with CS2 Game State integration, as well as a backend GSI websocket server integration to communicate between the game and the browser.